 Because this part of your payment participation is not claim-specific, it can be exhausted in just one single claim or spread out between multiple claims made within the same year.

-But what if you have to make a major claim?
-Let’s take a closer look at how this would work with the example of Blossom we talked about earlier.
+Let’s take a closer look at how this would all work if you have a really big-ticket claim.
+We’ll use the example of the tabby cat Blossom we talked about earlier.

-When signing up for Lemonade Pet insurance, you selected an annual deductible value of $250.
-You’ll have to pay for Blossom’s hospital stay and you haven’t paid out any part of your annual deductible yet.
+When signing up for Lemonade Pet insurance, you selected an annual deductible value of $250, with 80% co-insurance.
+Blossom’s hospital stay is expensive—$2,000 in eligible services—and you haven’t paid out any part of your annual deductible yet.
 How does this impact your claim payout?

 The good news is that your annual deductible is now exhausted, so any future claims made within the remaining year of your policy will be paid out to the full co-insurance value by Lemonade.
 (That is until you hit your annual limit.)